1983 New York Yankees season: Pine Tar Game

 The baseball bat used by Kansas City Royals third baseman George Brett in the Pine Tar Incident on July 24, 1983.

 The Pine Tar Game refers to a controversial incident that took place in an American League baseball game played between the Kansas City Royals and New York Yankees on July 24, 1983.

 Playing at New York's Yankee Stadium, the Royals were trailing 4–3 with two outs in the top of the ninth and U L Washington on first base.
 In the on deck circle, George Brett was heard remarking to a teammate, "Watch this baby fly" as he shook his bat.
 He then came to the plate and connected off Yankee reliever Rich "Goose" Gossage for a two-run home run and a 5–4 lead.
 As Brett crossed the plate, New York manager Billy Martin approached home plate umpire Tim McClelland and requested that Brett's bat be examined.
 Earlier in the season, Martin and other members (most notably, third baseman Graig Nettles, who as a member of the Minnesota Twins, recalled a similar incident involving Thurman Munson) of the Yankees had noticed the amount of pine tar used by Brett, but Martin had chosen not to say anything until the home run.

 With Brett watching from the dugout, McClelland and the rest of the umpiring crew inspected the bat.
 Measuring the bat against the width of home plate (which is 17 inches), they determined that the amount of pine tar on the bat's handle exceeded that allowed by Rule 1.10(b) of the Major League Baseball rule book, which read that "a bat may not be covered by such a substance more than 18 inches from the tip of the handle."
+McClelland then turned to the Royals dugout, where Brett was standing watching the discussion, and ruled him out.
+An irate Brett charged out of the dugout to argue his case and had to be held back by several of his teammates.

+The call ended the game and gave the Yankees a 4-3 victory, but a protest by the Royals was successful.
+The home run was restored and the two teams returned to the field on August 18 for the final four outs of the contest, and Brett, manager Dick Howser, pitcher Gaylord Perry (who attempted to steal the bat), and coach Rocky Colavito were all ejected from the game (Brett for the illegal bat and the others for their actions in the aftermath).
+George Frazier struck out Hal McRae to end the top of the ninth, and Dan Quisenberry retired the Yankees in order in the bottom half to preserve the 5-4 victory.
+Mike Armstrong was given the win with Gossage taking the loss.